 2. Mobile Payments

-Robo-advisors are online investment management services that use algorithms to optimally allocate assets and generate portfolios for customers.
+Robo-advisors are online investment management services that use algorithms to allocate assets and generate portfolios for customers optimally.
 They allow users of all age groups to engage in investment activities at low fees with minimal manual effort.

 The term insuretech refers to the application of technology to the insurance model, which allows companies to provide tailored insurance services and data security.
 Insuretech helps streamline the insurance process through online claims filing and policy management.